ptsteadman/notebook/essays/gray-man-style.md

 In a post-SHTF world, wouldn't an armed person with survival skills on a "supply run" be a dangerous predator?

-Being a *white* gray man is works well, because it allows a white person to hoard his or her weapons and supplies, but still be considered a victim worthy of assistance.
+Being a *white* gray man is convenient, because it allows a white person to hoard his or her weapons and supplies, but still be considered a victim worthy of assistance.

 A wolf in sheep's clothing.

 Just as affecting a folksy down-to-earthness helps people like George Bush and Warren Buffet retain power and goodwill, affecting a dorky harmlessness while keeping one's assets hidden will be a powerful strategy for the 21st century.

 ---